szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ## Setup Instructions (PLEASE FOLLOW SEQUENTIALLY)

-### (Recommended) If you want to DON'T want to manually process all 5000 images from scratch:
+### (Recommended) If you DON'T want to manually process all 5000 images from scratch:
 1. Download the main notebook in the repository.
 Link provided here for ease: [Main Notebook](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/EigenCAM_on_fastRCNN.ipynb)
 2. Download backup.npy in results subfolder.
 Link provided here for ease: [backup](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/results/backup.npy)
 3. In the notebook, change save_path variable to where you downloaded to '.../your_path/backup.npy'
 4. In the notebook, set recovery_mode = True
 5. Run the entire notebook

-### If you want to DO want to manually process all 5000 images from scratch:
+### If you DO want to manually process all 5000 images from scratch:
 1. Download the main notebook in the repository.
 Link provided here for ease: [Main Notebook](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/EigenCAM_on_fastRCNN.ipynb)
 2. Download the two datasets.
 First link below is the original images in SALICON validation set.
 Second link is the ground truth maps